 How to apply for a Grant-in-Aid

-You can fill out the application at your local SASSA branch office or online using the SASSA Services website.
+You can complete the application at your local SASSA branch office or online using the SASSA Services website.
 Follow the directions on How to Apply Online.

 You can get the application form at SASSA and complete it before a SASSA official.
 The application can be submitted with the applications for disability, old-age, and war veterans’ grants.